A Dixmier-Douady theory for strongly self-absorbing C*-algebras

 Let us recall two central results of Dixmier and Douady from \cite{paper:DixmierDouady}. \begin{theorem} The isomorphism classes of locally trivial fields over $X$ with fibers $\K$ form a group under the operation of tensor product and this group is isomorphic to $\check{H}^3(X,\mathbb{Z})$. \end{theorem}

 \begin{theorem} If $X$ is finite dimensional, then a separable continuous field $B$ over $X$ with fibers isomorphic to $\K$ is locally trivial if and only if it satisfies Fell's condition, i.e.\ each point of $ X$ has a closed neighborhood $V$ such that the restriction of $B$ to $V$ contains a projection of constant rank~$1$. \end{theorem} The corresponding characteristic class $\delta(B) \in \check{H}^3(X,\Z)$ is now known as the Dixmier-Douady invariant.
-Most prominent among its applications is its appearance as twisting class in twisted $K$-theory \cite{paper:DonovanKaroubi, paper:RosenbergCT, paper:AtiyahSegal, paper:AtiyahSegal-2}, due to which it also gained importance in string theory as the $D$-brane charge \cite{paper:SegalString, paper:BouwknegtMathai}.
+Most prominent among its applications is its appearance as twisting class in twisted $K$-theory \cite{paper:DonovanKaroubi, paper:RosenbergCT, paper:AtiyahSegal, paper:AtiyahSegal-2}, {which is the natural home for $D$-brane charges in string theory} \cite{paper:SegalString, paper:BouwknegtMathai}.
 A recent friendly introduction to the Dixmier-Douady theory can be found in \cite{Schochet:dummy}.